stimulusreflex/stimulus_reflex/docs/README.md

 ## Why should I use StimulusReflex?

-Wouldn't it be great if you could **focus on your product** instead of the technical noise introduced by modern JavaScript.
+Wouldn't it be great if you could **focus on your product** instead of the technical noise introduced by modern JavaScript?
 With StimulusReflex, you'll **ship projects faster, with smaller teams** and re-discover the joy of programming.

 ### Goals